 - kosher salt (see above)

 - 1 cup olive oil, lard or butter

-- This recipe works best with a vacuum sealer.
+This recipe works best with a vacuum sealer.
 If you don’t have one, you should get one, as they are endlessly useful.
 But alternative directions are at the end.
 Mix the salt, thyme, black pepper and lemon zest together.
 Pack the pheasant legs with the mixture.
 Press it into the skin and exposed meat, and make sure every part has some on it.
-Refrigerate for at least 6 hours, and no more than 24 hours.
-The longer you go, the saltier it will get — and the longer it will preserve.
+Refrigerate for at least 6 hours, and up to three days.

-- When you are done curing the legs, rinse them off, then pat dry with paper towels.
+When you are done curing the legs, rinse them off, then pat dry with paper towels.
 Put on a rack to dry further while you make the vac-bags.
-Make two vacuum bags each large enough to hold 3 legs or wings.
-Put a little butter, lard or oil into the bottom of each; I add about 2 to 3 tablespoons.
+Make two vacuum bags each large enough to hold the legs in one layer.
+Put a little butter, lard or oil into the bottom of each; I add about 1/4 cup.
 Add the pheasant legs and the bay leaves, then divvy up the rest of the fat between the two bags.

 - Seal the bags and and place in a large pot (the largest you have) two-thirds filled with water that is somewhere around 170°F to 180°F, which is below a simmer; you need a large pot to keep the temperature stable - the smaller the pot, the faster the water temperature will change.
 Poach the legs for 4 to 8 hours, flipping every half hour or so if they float.
 Young, tender birds (or pen-raised birds) will need only 4 hours, old pheasants might need the full eight hours.

 - Remove the bags from the water and plunge them into a large bowl of ice water.
 When they’re cool, store in the fridge.